DawnLightRise/DeMoP/README.md

 > [!NOTE]
-> ## Independent Research — Separate from DeMoP
 >
-> **DoMeRa** *(Independent research project in development, building on insights from DeMoP.)*
+> **DoMeRa** *(Independent research project in development, building on insights from DeMoP but separate from DeMoP.)*
 >
-> DoMeRa is a separate independent research project and is not part of DeMoP.
->
-> It explores a more parameter-efficient approach using newer modeling techniques, with substantially fewer trainable parameters while aiming to achieve comparable or potentially better performance.
+> DoMeRa explores a more parameter-efficient approach using newer modeling techniques, with substantially fewer trainable parameters while aiming to achieve comparable or potentially better performance.
 >
 > GitHub: https://github.com/DawnLightRise/DoMeRa
 >